Support for Dads

 Dads Inc. All Pro Dads also supports the school’s existing events and encourages dad-focused events such as daddy/daughter dances, clean-up projects, and school gardens.

 Dads Inc. has recently expanded All Pro Dads-themed events into the communities (outside of school walls/on weekdays) in effort to reach dads in the community.

 In conjunction with Prevent Child Abuse Indiana, Dads Inc. provides the following presentations that empower Dads and their families:

 Safe Tots for Dads

-Education on the need for safety of infants to toddlers in the areas of Safe Haven Law, Gun Safety, Water Safety, Safe Sleep practices, and Shaken Baby/Child Syndrome prevention.
+Education on the need for safety of infants to toddlers in the areas of the Safe Haven Law, Gun Safety, Water Safety, Safe Sleep practices, and Shaken Baby/Child Syndrome prevention.
 Learn more.

 Presentation/discussion on how unresolved stress can lead to family violence.
 Learn more.

 Stewards of Children

 Raising awareness of child abuse/reporting child abuse.
 Learn more.

 Education on the harms of bullying (school/community/workplace).
 Learn more.